-In accord with the mission of Mills, the Spanish and Spanish American Studies Program offers an ideal academic setting and numerous opportunities to sharpen your skills and broaden your understanding of the language, literatures, and cultures of the world's Spanish-speaking peoples, while enhancing your professional options.
+In accordance with the mission of Mills, the Spanish and Spanish American Studies Program offers an ideal academic setting and numerous opportunities for you to sharpen your skills and broaden your understanding of the language, literatures, and cultures of the world's Spanish-speaking peoples, while enhancing your professional options.
 Our program is guided by the notion that socially responsible women in today's world must be able to cross linguistic and cultural boundaries.
 Consequent with this principle, lower- and upper-division courses in our flexible major and minor programs offer you a unique educational experience to help you meet the complex challenges that characterize today's globalized world.

 We encourage our majors to study in Latin America or Spain for one or two semesters through various study abroad programs with which Mills is affiliated.
 This gives the student an invaluable opportunity to perfect language skills and to obtain firsthand knowledge of the areas she is studying.
 We also encourage all of our students to increase their knowledge of Hispanic cultures by taking advantage of a wide variety of events in the Bay Area.
 These are complemented by our own annual Spring Lecture Series, Film Series, and guest lecturers.
 Recent topics include "Images of Women in Cuban Literature," "Rethinking Cultural and National Identity," "Images of Hispanic Women in Film," "Memory and Imagination," "Latin American Jewish Women Writers: Identity and Writing," "Contemporary Mexican Literature and Music," "Modernity and Cultural Pluralism in Spain and Latin America,"and "Latin American Film and Latin America in Translation."
 Additionally, a wealth of monographs, serials, and online resources are available to support students' work in Spanish and Spanish American studies.
 The Special Collections of Olin Library include the Arturo Torres-Rioseco collection of 20th-century Latin American literature, as well as early 20th-century limited editions such as Ovid’s Metamorphoses, with illustrations by Pablo Picasso.